Elliott Maddox: New York Mets

 Maddox became just the second free agent in franchise history when he signed with the New York Mets on November 30, 1977.
 The Orioles attempted to retain him but weren't able to match the Mets' fully guaranteed $1 million offer.
 While Mets manager Joe Torre considered Maddox his best defensive center fielder, the one star the ninety loss Mets had in 1978 was center fielder Lee Mazzilli.
 Therefore, Maddox was shifted to right field upon his return to New York.
 Unfortunately, that return was delayed until the eighteenth game of the season due to a pulled leg muscle suffered in Spring training.

 Maddox's bat was cool when he first got activated (.233 avg. through May), but his propensity for drawing a walk still had him on base at a .362 rate.
 By the end of the season, he brought his average up to .257, while drawing a career high 71 walks for a .370 on base percentage.
 He also made 43 appearances at third (38 starts), the most in his career.
 This displeased Maddox, and the following Spring, he indicated that he would like to be traded.

 Regardless, Maddox went into the 1979 season with the Mets.
 His wish to play right field was granted, however, a mid April ankle injury knocked him out of the line up for eighteen games.
 Meanwhile, Joel Youngblood, who was in a similar positionless situation as Maddox, took over in right field.
-In Maddox's absence, Youngblood batted .327 with four home runs & eleven RBIs to take the right field job away.
+In Maddox's absence, Youngblood batted .327 with four home runs and eleven RBIs to take the right field job away.
 When Maddox returned, his role was, once again, undefined.
 He was sidelined a second time in late July by a pulled hamstring, which kept him out of the line up for another month.

-By the time Spring training 1980 got under way, the Mets were set with Maddox at third & Youngblood in right.
+By the time Spring training 1980 got under way, the Mets were set with Maddox at third and Youngblood in right.
 Maddox, once again, expressed displeasure with this decision.
 Regardless, he did a more than adequate job at third (.956 fielding percentage.
 League average, .948) while putting together his first full, healthy season since 1974.
 He hit a career high four home runs, and led the league in being hit by pitches (6), however, his overall production dipped (.246 avg.).

 Retirement

-With young prospects Mookie Wilson (center field) & Hubie Brooks (third base) both set to open the season with the Mets in 1981, Maddox became the odd man out, and was released with a year remaining on his contract.
+With young prospects Mookie Wilson (center field) and Hubie Brooks (third base) both set to open the season with the Mets in 1981, Maddox became the odd man out, and was released with a year remaining on his contract.
 Maddox returned to the Yankees during Spring training 1981, but failed to make the club.
 In June, he signed as a free agent with the Philadelphia Phillies.
 He spent the season with their triple A affiliate, the Oklahoma City 89ers, before retiring.